gatsbyjs/gatsby/docs/docs/building-an-ecommerce-site-with-shopify.md

 ## Generating a page for each product

-You can [programatically create pages](/tutorial/part-seven/) in Gatsby for every product in your Shopify store.
+You can [programmatically create pages](/tutorial/part-seven/) in Gatsby for every product in your Shopify store.

 Create a template for your product pages by adding a new file, `/src/templates/product.js`.